FuncLinKrey/FuncLinKrey/README.md

 - 👋 Hi, I’m @FuncLinKrey </> Shay
 - 👀 I’m interested in Apple Swift and ALL OF Coding
-- 🌱 I’m currently learning Swift and JS
+- 🌱 I’m currently learning Swift and C#
-- 💞️ Play games such as bs.You can come and play with me.I love Fang in BS.
+- 💞️ Play games such as bs.You can come and play with me.
 - 📫 3364006414@qq.com OR funclinkrey070817@outlook.com
 -
 <!---